 Like many contemporary people, I first became aware of shamanism from books and drumming CDs.
-While I found them all interesting, and several people who offered their basic teachings online were of great value to my foundational practice, I would look at these wonderful people and their works and, while admiring them greatly, think, “This isn’t my path.”
+While I found them all interesting, and several people who offered their basic teachings online were of great value to my foundational practice, I would look at these wonderful people and their work and, while admiring them greatly, think, “This isn’t my path.”

 Something felt wrong.

 In my search for culture and place, I began digging around in my family line via Rootsweb and Ancestry.com (and amazing cousins who have done years of personal research).
 I have 9 nationalities running through my veins, but on the surface I am considered a white woman.
-However this white girl is French, Cherokee, English, Irish, Dutch, Scot, German, Chinese and Choctaw.
+However this white girl is French, Cherokee, English, Irish, Dutch, Siberian, German, Chinese and Choctaw.
 And that’s just what I’m aware of.
 I struggled with my roots for a long time; I still felt that I didn’t have a culture or a place.

 I took my feelings to Wolf in journey.
 It was time for me to find my “pack”.
 I wanted to show respect to all of the cultures that I had been exposed to through various shamanic teachings and Lakota teachings, but I knew that those ways were not my ways.
 It wasn’t my medicine.
 I also knew I didn’t want to call it “shamanism”.
 I am not a shaman, and I don’t feel called to become a “traditional shaman.”
 I am a contemporary person with a deep love and reverence for mother earth.

-I spent the next 3 years working deeply and intimately with Wolf medicine, and I was shown my own practices, my own earth honoring rituals and my own method of soul retrieval, power restoration and other forms of healing.
+I spent the next 3 years working intimately with Wolf medicine, and I was shown my own practices, my own earth honoring rituals and my own method of soul retrieval, power restoration and other forms of healing.